Beatriz Campos Estrada PhD

-I am a Postdoctoral Researcher in the Atmospheric Physics of Exoplanets (APEx) department at the Max Planck Institute for Astronomy in Heidelberg, where I am part of the atmospheric modelling and retrievals group.
+I am a Postdoctoral Researcher in the APEx department at the Max Planck Institute for Astronomy in Heidelberg, where I am part of the atmospheric modelling and retrievals group.
 I focus on connecting theory to observations of exoplanets via different modelling techniques.

 Currently, I am developing and validating a retrieval framework for variable brown dwarfs and directly imaged planets.
 This framework is tested on GCM simulations, from which I generate synthetic observations to assess how accurately key atmospheric parameters can be retrieved from current data, including insights into the origin of atmospheric variability.